Mathiew82/masonry-layout-vanilla/README.md

 You only need to download the package, include files in your project js/masonry.min.js and css/masonry.min.css and follow the next steps.

+**Note:** In the index.html you have available 2 demos and a test, which will serve as a guide to use the masonry.

 #### CSS:

     Copy-paste the stylesheet <link> into your <head> before all other stylesheets to load our CSS.